 Cocaine use can cause constriction of blood vessels in the brain, which can result in complications as serious as a stroke or heart attack.
 The blood flow within the brain decreases with the increased use of cocaine.

 If you’ve begun using cocaine, this is one of the major concerns.
 Due to its addictive nature, it’s easy for you to become dependent on the drug.
 Infrequent use doesn’t mean there are less side effects and symptoms to be wary of.
 Any time you use cocaine, you are susceptible to dependency and future addiction.
 Additionally, once the body becomes “tolerant” of the drug, it will require more of it in order to achieve the same high.
-This dependence is what makes going through detox and withdrawal at a treatment facility so important.
-A team of medical professionals can help you work through this challenging time in a safe environment that will set you up for a successful recovery.
+This dependence is what makes going through detox and withdrawal at an evidence-based treatment facility so important.
+A team of medical professionals can help you work through this challenging time in a safe environment that will set you up for a successful long-term recovery.

 Cocaine affects the dopamine levels in the brain, which leads to high highs and low lows.
-The emotional long-term effects of cocaine are some of the most typical that you may experience.
+The emotional long-term effects of the drug are some of the most typical that you may experience.
 These can range from intense mood swings to paranoia to trouble sleeping or disruptive dreams.
 Here are a few of the other emotional side effects you can watch out for:

 - Aggression: When someone uses cocaine, you may notice their behavior shift into “high gear.”
 They may all of a sudden become super talkative and animated.
 They may act like the life of the party, but once they come down from that high, their personality may shift to becoming extremely aggressive.
 This happens because the brain can’t regulate the stress of the chemical disruption caused by cocaine.

 - Anxiety: Anxiety is also not uncommon in loved ones using cocaine.
 Due to how the increased amounts of dopamine alters their brain, they may have trouble processing the different stimuli to regulate feelings of fear or anxiety.